Taking Steps for the Future

 Can I reach CTS via email?

-The Technology Support Center can be contacted for technology-related issues and questions at firstname.lastname@example.org.
-Questions regarding class registration, financial aid, similar issues should be directed to those specific campus offices.
+The Help Desk can be contacted for technology-related issues and questions at firstname.lastname@example.org.
+Questions regarding class registration, financial aid, and similar issues should be directed to those specific campus offices.

 Do you recommend Apple Macintosh computers?